(Originally written in 2016, updated in August 2019.)

 “The palest ink is more reliable than the most powerful memory.” --Chinese Proverb

-Want to be smarter?
-Write down what’s important so you don’t have to use your brain to remember it :)
+Want a more efficient brain?
+Write down what’s important so you don’t have to remember it!

-I have multiple documents where I’ve written down my processes and refer to frequently.
+I have multiple documents where I’ve written down my processes, that I refer to frequently.
 One example is my daily reviews.

 Capture all your ideas.
 Work with them later.

-The very moment of thinking of an idea, a task, a problem, creates an illusion that it’s important RIGHT NOW.
+The very moment of thinking of an idea, a task, a problem, can create a feeling that it is important right now.

 It’s an illusion.
-Very few things are actually urgent, but the immediacy of an idea deceives us that it is.
+Very few things are urgent, but the immediacy of an idea deceives us that it is.

 Instead, remember this:

 Distance creates perspective.

-Any idea that comes to you in the moment, a task you might want to do, new information, new challenges… they all need to be put in their proper time and place to later integrate, or solve.
+Any idea that comes to you in the moment, a task you might want to do, new information, new challenges… if it feels important, simply put them into their proper time and place to later integrate or solve.

 Capture all your ideas… and then work with them later.

 Even in the shower, I capture ideas.
 I use AquaNotes.

-Everywhere else, I capture it into my Todoist app, which is available on the web, or on smartphones.
-I capture ideas in the “Today” category… then at the end of the day, I categorize everything from the Today category into its own categories, so that Today becomes clean.
+Everywhere else, I capture it into my Todoist app, which is available on the web, or as a mobile app.
+I first capture new ideas into the “Today” category.
+Then at the end of the day, I categorize everything from the Today category into its own categories, so that Today becomes clean.

-One of the main reasons people are anxious and unable to complete projects, is that they allow themselves to be driven by internal whims, or external demands… going here and there, forgetting to sync their moment by moment actions with a self-generated, long-term purpose.
+One of the main reasons people are anxious and unable to complete projects is that they allow themselves to be driven by internal whims and external demands… getting blown about here and there… not living by a self-generated, long-term purpose.

-Imagine that you respond to every single email as it comes in.
+Imagine responding to every single email as it comes in!
 (I hope you don’t!)
-Instead, you know it is more efficient if you let it collect in your inbox, and then deal with in one batch during your email time.
-(You can read more about my email productivity process.)
-Similarly, capture your ideas to accomplish them at the proper time.
+Instead, you know it is more efficient if you let it collect in your inbox, and then deal with them as a batch.
+Similarly, capture your ideas in order to action them at the proper time.